OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ## Docker

 For ease of using PolrGWAS, we provide a Dockerfile so users don't need to install Julia and required packages.
 Only Docker app needs to be installed.
 Following is tested on ???

+## Plots

+To plot the GWAS results, use the MendelPlots(???) package.